Call for Submissions

 At the Convention

-The 26th APS Annual Convention will take place at the Hilton San Francisco Union Square hotel in San Francisco, C.A., USA, May 22-25, 2014.
-The 21st Annual APS-STP Teaching Institute, also at the Hilton San Francisco Union Square, will start on Wednesday, May 21 with an evening workshop, and will continue all day on Thursday, May 22.
+The 28th APS Annual Convention will take place at the Sheraton Chicago Hotel & Towers in Chicago.
+IL, USA, May 26-29, 2016.
+The 23rd Annual APS-STP Teaching Institute, also at the Sheraton Chicago Hotel & Towers, will start on Wednesday, May 25 with an evening workshop, and will continue all day on Thursday, May 26.
 The Society for the Teaching of Psychology organizes additional programs during the APS Convention.

 Where can I find more information about hotel reservations for the APS Annual Convention?